 one has

 \end{lemma}

 \begin{proof} By Proposition~\ref{prop:Gp-hypergeom}, \(\mathcal G_p(u)\) is a generalized hypergeometric function in the variable \(\xi=u/\zeta_c^2\), with numerator parameters

 each occurring with multiplicity \(2\).
-The generalized hypergeometric differential equation has regular singular points at \(\xi=0,1,\infty\), and the local exponents at \(\xi=\infty\) are precisely the numerator parameters; see \cite[\S16.11]{NIST:DLMF} and \cite[Ch.~4]{Slater1966}.
-Because each exponent appears with multiplicity \(2\), the asymptotic expansion contains at most one logarithm for each exponent, so the asymptotic expansion takes the form
+The generalized hypergeometric differential equation has regular singular points at \(\xi=0,1,\infty\), and the local exponents at \(\xi=\infty\) are precisely the numerator parameters; see \cite[\S16.11(i)]{NIST:DLMF} and \cite[Ch.~4]{Slater1966}.
+Because each exponent appears with multiplicity \(2\), the local basis at \(\infty\) contains at most one logarithm for each exponent, so the asymptotic expansion takes the form

 uniformly on every closed subsector of the slit plane.
 The smallest exponent is \(\alpha_0=p/s\), which yields \eqref{eq:Gp-infty}.
 Substituting \(u=1/\eta\) gives \eqref{eq:Fp-zero}. \end{proof}

 \begin{proposition}[Stieltjes representation] There exists a finite real signed Borel measure \(\nu_p\) of bounded total variation, supported on \([0,1/\zeta_c^2]\), such that